ibmresilient/resilient-python-api/python/examples/parks-service/README.md

   it would typically be a configuration-management, IT service management or master-data management system, depending on the application.

-- Two styles of custom action that are commonly in this type of integration:
+- Two styles of custom action that are common in this type of integration:

   - An automatic *Incident* Action.
 When the incident is updated, if the 'Park' field is changed, the action triggers.
 The integration code